kelechi-onyia/kubernetes-keycloak-sso/README.md

 4. Add member `john.doe`
 5. Repeat step 1-4 for `jane.doe` and add user to `k8s-cluster-dev` group

-## 2. Create and config Client in Keycloak
+## 2. Create and configure Client in Keycloak

 1. Click on Clients -> `Create client`
 2. Set Client ID to `kubernetes` and Name to `kubernetes`